imzers/gsutil-with-php/README.md

 For this project, Using Windows Server 2003
 - Fetch all data of statistics from google playstore storage
-- Running in 1 Machine WIndows Server for 3 Google Store Developer Account
+- Running in 1 Machine Windows Server for 3 Google Store Developer Account

 Running php script to execute python for auto download static report from google storage